Keep looking at the pictures.

 Give your brain time to figure out where to send the messages.
 It'll make mistakes along the way (activating wrong areas of muscles), or sometimes nothing might seem to be happening - you just have to keep trying.

 At some point, the messages will get through to the right destination.
-From then on, it becomes easier to find the connection again and to start to become aware your body's alignment in relation to your Base-Line.
+From then on, it becomes easier to find the connection again.

 Think about the balance in each of the main muscles, start to feel the tensions, kinks and twists that your body is carrying around.